acrolinx/helm/resources/core-platform/helm/chart/README.md

 Acrolinx Platform 2021.05 Helm Chart
 ===========================================================

-This Helm chart installs the Acrolinx Platform 2021.05 and the Acrolinx Core Platform Operator 1.0.5 in a single node Kubernetes cluster.
+This Helm chart installs version 2021.05 of the Acrolinx Platform and version 1.0.5 of the Acrolinx Acrolinx Core Platform operator in a single-node Kubernetes cluster.

 About
 -------

-[Acrolinx][acrolinx-platform] is a software to improve content quality.
+[Acrolinx][acrolinx-platform] improves content quality.
-It scores your content based on style, grammar, terminology, and tone of voice.
+It helps your writers with standard and custom guidelines and scores your content based on these guidelines.
 The higher your Acrolinx Score, the better your content.
-It works with over 30 authoring tools and helps writers to enhance texts.
+It works with over 30 authoring tools and helps writers enhance texts.
 Visit our [blog][acrolinx-blog] to learn why better content results in better business.
-See the [release notes][acrolinx-release-notes] for what's new in version 2021.05.
+See the [release notes][acrolinx-release-notes] for what's new in 2021.05.

-Since version 2021.02, the Acrolinx Platform has a [containerized][docker-what-is-a-container] architecture that's running in a Kubernetes cluster.
+Since version 2021.02, the Acrolinx Platform has used a [containerized][docker-what-is-a-container] architecture that runs in a Kubernetes cluster.
 [Kubernetes][kubernetes-home] (K8s) is an open-source system for automating deployment, scaling, and management of containerized applications.
 It has a large, rapidly growing ecosystem.
 Kubernetes services, support, and tools are widely available.

-The Acrolinx Core Platform Operator is an [extension][kubernetes-operator-pattern] to Kubernetes.
+The Acrolinx Core Platform operator is an [extension][kubernetes-operator-pattern] to Kubernetes.
-It bootstraps the Core Platform and keeps it in the desired state.
+It bootstraps the Core Platform and keeps it in the preferred state.
 You can think of it as the knowledge of a human operator written in code.

-[Helm][helm-home] is a "package manager" for Kubernetes.
+[Helm][helm-home] is a package manager for Kubernetes.
 Helm helps define, package, and ship complex Kubernetes applications as so-called [charts][helm-charts].
-Charts can be installed, upgraded, uninstalled, or rolled back with simple commands.
+You can install, upgrade, uninstall, or roll back charts with simple commands.

 Prerequisites